Preet Kaur Gill MP - My Weekly Update - 27th March 2026

 £17 million for SEND support in Birmingham

-Birmingham has secured £17 million as record amount allocated to councils nationally to deliver more specialist places – enabling more pupils with SEND to attend their local school.
+Birmingham has secured £17 million from government to expand specialist provision for children with SEND, helping more pupils attend their local school.

-Birmingham City Council will prioritise places in mainstream settings, delivering on the Government’s plans for every secondary school to have an inclusion base.
+In Birmingham, the focus will be on increasing places in mainstream schools, supporting the Government’s ambition for every secondary school to have an inclusion base.

 Read more here: Birmingham Edgbaston MP champions biggest single funding allocation to deliver more places for children with SEND